Ko Chia-yen: Career

 Ko's debut acting role was in the 2006 film Do Over, by award-winning director Cheng Yu-chieh.
 Subsequently, she had starring roles in the films Miao Miao (2008), Monga (2010) and Night Market Hero (2011).
 She first came to prominence for her role in the domestic hit series Office Girls (2011), in which she played a marketing specialist.
 She is also known for her roles in the drama series Marry Me, or Not? and Someday Or One Day, for which she won the Golden Bell Award for Best Actress in 2016 and 2020 respectively.

 Personal life

-Beginning 2012, Ko has been in a relationship with actor-singer Hsieh Kun-da, whom she had met on the set of the television series Gung Hay Fat Choy.
+Beginning 2012, Ko has been in a relationship with actor-singer Hsieh Kun-da, a former member of boy band Energy, whom she had met on the set of the television series Gung Hay Fat Choy.
 After five years of dating, Ko and Hsieh married on December 3, 2017.
 They held their wedding ceremony at Marriot Hotel Taipei the following year on September 15.